 Syracuse, Ortygia and Noto Full-Day Tour from Catania

-Explore the Greek and Roman monuments of Sicily on an 8-hour tour to Syracuse in the archelogical park of Neapolis.
-Marvel at the beauty of Ortygia Island, and visit the small town of Noto to see its unique style of Sicilian Baroque architecture
+Explore the Greek and Roman monuments in the archaeological park of Neapolis on this trip from Catania.
+See Ortygia Island and visit the small town of Noto to see its Sicilian Baroque architecture.

 Go to the website ▶

-Learn the ancient history of Sicily on a full-day sightseeing tour that takes in the archaeological park of Neapolis, home to the majority of classical monuments of Greek and Roman Syracuse.
+Learn the ancient history of Sicily on a full-day sightseeing tour that takes you to the archaeological park of Neapolis where you can visit classical monuments of Greek and Roman Syracuse at your own pace on a self-guided tour.

 Near the Greek Theatre, you will see the latomie, including the limestone cave known as the “Ear of Dyonisius,” as well as the Christian Church of San Nicolò ai Cordari.
 Admire the Amphitheatre of the Roman imperial age, and more.